 Stop 4: Stuttgart

 Just about an hour and a half from Heidelberg, Stuttgart is the capital of the state of Baden-Württemberg.
+Stuttgart is full of car-themed attractions, so it’s a fun stop for your road trip through southern Germany.

 It’s primarily an industrial center and much of the city is fairly new, due to damage and subsequent reconstruction after World War II.
 Stuttgart is home to the headquarters of several automobile manufacturers, shopping areas, palaces, and public squares.